linkml/linkml/docs/howtos/ontologies-as-values.md

 Again, this should not be such a foreign way of modeling things from a standard database perspective.
 But if you are coming from ontology modeling this could be confusing.

-Next, we'll look at an ontologists' way of modeling the same domain.
+Next, we'll look at an ontologist's way to model the same domain.
 Let's first summarize the LinkML model:

 - both individuals like Napolean as well as taxonomic concepts like human, cat, are *instances*
 - individuals like Napoleaon instantiate "individual organism", whereas taxonomic concepts instantiate Species, Genus, etc